• Home

 Quick and Easy No Sew Box Style Window Valance

 How to make a no sew box style window valance using foam and fabric.
-No power tools needed
+No power tools needed.

-My Quick and Easy No Sew Window Valance
+Quick and Easy No Sew Window Valance

-It only took me an hour to make.
+It only took me an hour to make this valance.
 I have made a few of them in the past, so I can get one completed pretty quickly since I know what I am doing.
-I made one of these Polystyrene Valances as a project in my book.
-This is an updated version.
-I didn’t use batting, only a liner fabric to soften the edges of the valance.
-It is very lightweight not at all heavy like a wood valance.

 Easy-No-Sew-Window-Valance